If your student will be absent (or tardy) from school for any reason you must notify the school.

 Please do not leave an absence call on the health office line.
 The health office line is strictly for speaking with the nurse or leaving health related messages.
 This is very important as the main offices may not receive the absent calls in a timely manner.
 Your attention to this matter, as always, is very much appreciated.

-Students arriving late to school must report to the officewith a parentand be signed in.
+Students arriving late to school must report to the officeto be signed in.

-A child is considered late for grades K-3 if arriving after 8:20 (or 12:15 for afternoon K) and for PreK arriving after 8:30.
-To assist parents in determining whether a student is tardy, signs are placed outside the school doors indicating the time is after 8:20.
+A child is considered late for grades K-3 if arriving after 8:20 and for PreK arriving after 8:30.
+To assist parents in determining whether a student is tardy please look for school staff in the crosswalks.
+If no staff are present it is after 8:20 and the student is tardy.
 PreK teachers meet their students at the door each day.
 If no PreK teacher is present then the student is tardy.
+PreK and K parents should park and escort their student to the office.

-If you have a planned tardiness (appointment, etc.) please call the school and leave a message on the absentee line.
+If you have a planned tardiness (appointment, etc.) please use School Dismissal Manager or call the school and leave a message on the absentee line.

-If your child will be leaving during the school day, please send in a note to the classroom teacher.
-Then, plan to pick up your child at the office where personnel will call the classroom to notify the child and teacher.
+If your child will be leaving during the school day, please send use School Dismissal Manager.
+Plan to pick up your child at the office where staff will call the classroom to notify the child and teacher.

-If you will be changing how your child is dismissed on a particular day (e.g. not taking the bus, walking instead of being picked up, etc.) please send in a note to the classroom teacher describing the change and who will be meeting the child if applicable.
+If you will be changing how your child is dismissed on a particular day (e.g. not taking the bus, walking instead of being picked up, etc.) please use School Dismissal Manager and select the appropriate option under "Dismissal Options".
+You can enter additional information (who is picking up, etc.) in the notes field.

 We recognize sometimes unexpected circumstances arise and there may be last minute changes in your dismissal routine.
 If that is the case please call the office as soon as you can.
 Please make every effort to call prior to 2:30.